zoltan-nz/playing-with-kubernetes/playing-with-namespaces/DEPLOY_TO_NAMESPACE.md

 kubectl config use-context docker-desktop
 ```

-Create a new namespace and attache to a context with a user
+Create a new namespace and attach to a context with a user

 ```bash
 $ kubectl create namespace flaskr